pbyrne/patrickbyrne.net/_posts/2013-04-05-ok-computer.md

 Now we needed it in some other project and copied and pasted the monkey patches, at which point I figured enough was enough.

 We wanted a similar gem, where we could just insert it into our Gemfile and forget about it in the common case, but to be able to add or remove checks on a per-application basis.

 [OK Computer] was born.

+It comes with a default check that just renders some text (to confirm that Rails works) and another that connects to the database to verify that it works.
+Other built-in checks are available for Mongoid connections for Resque and easy to enable.
+Adding your own custom checks is also trivially easy.

+We're using this in production now in almost all of our apps and we're incredibly happy with it.
+It's still fairly new, and we want to let it bake a bit more before we bump it to 1.0.

 [Fitter Happier]:https://rubygems.org/gems/fitter_happier
 [OK Computer]:https://github.com/sportngin/okcomputer/

 ## What Did I Learn?

+I learned a couple of things.
+Most concretely, I learned how to build a Rails engine.
+It's not particularly well documented, and there's a bunch of terrible examples out there.
+I don't think mine is one of the terrible ones, but time will tell.

+On a more abstract level, I learned a lot about building an extensible system.
+If you look over time, you'll see that it shipped initially with an entirely different mechanism to return the result of a check.
+It wasn't particularly good.
+The new implementation is far more flexible, but I'm still not entirely happy with it.